gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 * type: paragraph
 * id: 3c9d6945-9dfb-4728-ac18-71cd04dd1fc0
 * title: !Opt.
-Lesson Feedback: Greenfield and Brownfield
+Lesson Feedback: Strategy
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->